 NOTE 2: It is assumed that a single EIF is involved for all the applications that can be exposed together as the application ranking related information.

-2) Renewable energy aspect is taken into account for collecting, calculating and exposing energy consumption information by EIF.
+2) Renewable energy aspect is taken into account for collecting, calculating and exposing energy consumption information by EIF depending on SA5 feedback.

-3) New formulas taking idle energy consumption into account.
+3) New formulas taking idle energy consumption into account will be discussed in SA2#172.